Highlights

 It’s easy to overwork your sump pump in the event of flooding.
 If your pump is overflowing, try the following before calling a technician:

-Restart the motor.
+Restart the motor

-Pull the pump’s plug and let it sit for a few minutes before plugging it back in.
+Pull the pump’s plug and let it sit for a few minutes before plugging it back in

-Inspect the discharge line and overflow valve for clogs.
+Inspect the discharge line and overflow valve for clogs

 If these troubleshooting tips don’t help drain the pit, you may have a faulty valve (the part that opens and closes to let water out of the pump).
 You should call in a professional to locate and check the valve to determine if a replacement is necessary.
 Diagnosing a faulty valve is pretty tricky, so it’s best to leave this one to the pros.

-If your pump isn’t turning on, this could be because of a faulty or stuck float sensor, which is the part that triggers your pump to turn on and off when the water level in the pit reaches a certain point.
+If your pump isn’t turning on, it could be because of a faulty or stuck float sensor, which is the part that triggers your pump to turn on and off when the water level in the pit reaches a certain point.
 This is a fairly common mechanical issue that happens when debris jams the float or the pump shifts inside the basin (which causes the float that operates the sensor to become ineffective).

 Luckily, this is an easy fix—simply adjusting and cleaning your pump usually does the trick.
-Keep in mind float sensors only last about five to seven years, so a replacement may be in order if it's ineffective.
+Keep in mind that float sensors only last about five to seven years, so a replacement may be in order if it's ineffective.

 Like many home systems, sump pumps can fall victim to debris like rocks, mud, and sticks.
 Be sure to check your sump pit for potential clogs every few months or after a heavy rainstorm.
 Ensuring your sump pump has a lid is your most effective defense against clogs, as lidless sump pumps will back up more often.